 During the recovery months, surgeons keep a close eye on the progression of bone growth—the bone needs to grow across the gap where the disc used to be to create that “one solid mass of bone.”

-Spinal Fusion Surgery Recovery Timeline
+A Spinal Fusion Recovery Timeline

 Timetables vary by patient, especially as it pertains to when they can go back to work.
 It largely depends on what type of work they do, whether they have a primarily manual job or an office job.
 Surgeons like to see some form of bone growing across the gap before they allow patients to do activities without restrictions.
-In general, the recovery timetable looks like this:

-Day of/day after surgery—patients get out of bed, start moving around, and sitting up.
+Day of/Day after surgery—patients get out of bed, start moving around, and sitting up.